validitylabs/HOPR-PL-Substrate/README.md

 The main architectural objectives of HOPR are:
 - **simplicity**: The interactions with the blockchain should be as simple as possible to prevent mistakes in applications and to decrease the effort that is necessary to formally proof security properties of the system.
-- **efficiency**: As on-chain computation is costly, we prevent expensive operations like NIZK proof verification whereever we can and make use of second layer scalability solutions such as payment channels.
+- **efficiency**: As on-chain computation is costly, we prevent expensive operations like NIZK proof verification wherever we can and make use of second layer scalability solutions such as payment channels.

 The core design choices of HOPR are:
 - **happy path optimization**: In order to reduce overhead in the more common happy path of successful package delivery, we accept some efficiency reductions in the unhappy path.